danno-89/Skittles-Website/blueprint.md

 *   **Real-time Updates:** The application uses Firebase Firestore to store and sync data in real-time, ensuring that all information is up-to-date.
 *   **Data Validation:** Input validation is implemented to maintain data integrity and prevent errors.

+### Player Registration

+*   **Registration Form:** A dedicated page for new players to register for the league.
+*   **Data Collection:** The form collects essential player information, including personal details, contact information, and team selection.
+*   **Data Storage:** The registration data is stored in the `players_public` and `players_private` collections in Firestore.
+*   **Registration Expiry:** The player's registration expiry date is automatically set to 365 days from their registration date.

 ### Additional Pages

 *   **Rules and Regulations:** A dedicated page for the official rules and regulations of the league.